tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/07_invocation_and_bytecode.md

 ![](images/descriptors.png)

-A couple of ones to mention;
+A couple of ones to mention:

  * classes are described with an uppercase `L` followed by the fully qualified class name, followed by a semi-colon.
 The class name is separated with slashes rather than the dots.
  * and arrays are described using an opening square bracket followed by a type from the list.
 No closing bracket.